MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 In your performance recordings, some of these long-running tasks may be **Recalculate Style** events.
 A **Recalculate Style** event tracks the time it takes for the browser to do the following:
 * Iterate through the DOM elements on a page, to find all of the CSS style rules that match a given element.
-* Compute the element's actual style based on these rules.
+* Compute each element's actual style, based on the matching CSS style rules.

-These styles<!-- todo: specify which styles: all styles?  or only certain kinds of styles? --> need to be recalculated whenever the applicability of CSS rules may have changed, such as:
+CSS styles need to be recalculated whenever the applicability of CSS rules may have changed, such as:

 * When elements are added to or removed from the DOM.
-* When an element's attributes are changed, such as `class` or `id`.
+* When an element's attributes are changed, such as the value of a `class` or `id` attribute.
-* When user input occurs, such as a mouse move or focus change, which can affect `:hover` rules.
+* When user input occurs, such as a mouse move or a change of which element in a webpage has focus, which can affect `:hover` rules.

 When you have long-running **Recalculate Style** events, you can use the **Selector Stats** tab to understand which of your CSS selectors are taking up the most time and resulting in slow performance.